 High school motivational speaker Michael Wigge serves as an outstanding high school speaker around the United States.
-The German-native and Denver-based speaker has had outstanding media appearances on The Tonight Show and on The Today Show due to his self-imposed adventures.
+The German native and Denver-based speaker has had outstanding media appearances on The Tonight Show and the Today show based on his self-motivated adventures.

 How to Travel the World for Free (PBS reality show)

-Trade Up Around the World (from an apple to a house by bartering
+Trade Up Around the World (bartering from an apple to a house)

 Germany by Razor Scooter (2000 miles in 80 days)

-6 Cities, 12 Days, One Sleeping Mask (Europe blindfolded)
+6 Cities, 12 Days, One Sleeping Mask (exploring Europe blindfolded)

-The Traveling Mindset – Get Out an Go!
+The Traveling Mindset – Get Out and Go!

 How to Travel for Free and See the World